haydenchan128/nvidia_model/readme.md

 # Sea Animal Recognition

-The project will take in an image of an sea animal and it can detect more than 20 different types of sea animals.
-It will help people detect what type of sea animal they saw when snorkeling in the ocean.
+The project can detect more than 20 different types of sea animals.
+This project will help make it easier for people to more accurately recognize what type of sea animal they took a picture of.

 ![image of an jellyfish](https://i.imgur.com/sEnY0qg.jpg[/img])

 ## The Algorithm

-This project is a resnet 50 model trained using this dataset with more than 20 different sea animals.
-When an image is provided to the model, the algorithm takes in the image and runs it through the model to determine what type of sea animal it is.
+The algorithm will try and accurately detect what type of sea animal is put into the algorithm.
+The project first takes in many pictures of different sea animals and trains a resnet 50 model.
+After it is finished training, an image is put into model and will be able to detect what type of sea animal the image is.

 ## Training the model